Jumai01/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod -R +X .
-"Used for directories permission" mkdir "Used for creating a directory" chgrp "Used for changing group owner of a file"
+"Used for directories permission" mkdir "Used for creating a directory" chgrp "Used for changing group owner of a file" chown vincent;staff * :Used for chamging owner of group: